 Poverty can be addressed in a number of ways, including enhancing community knowledge and ability; introducing economic opportunities to under-served communities; promoting environmental awareness; increasing food access; expanding land use; engaging parents in education; providing quality housing for low-income families; advocating for justice reform; and empowering/mentoring youth to be involved in their communities.
 We recognize we are not going to solve the problem of poverty overnight—however, we can collectively begin to identify the core issues in our local communities, and seek to improve them with strategic efforts on the part of our chapters, colonies, alumni associations, and alumni members working alongside local philanthropic partners who are putting in the work each and every day.

 There are a variety of national organizations that could be explored for partnership.
 With these national organizations, there are local branches in communities who are working to address these issues which are widely available to all of our members:

-For more information about the Poverty needs in your state, check out the Human Needs Index from the Salvation Army and the Lilly Family School of Philanthropy at Indiana University.
+- Human Needs Index – Measuring human needs in real-time, via the Salvation Army and the Lilly Family School of Philanthropy at Indiana University

 A full guidebook and resource list can be found on the Phi Psi Portal under HQDocs.

-If you have questions or would like more information, please contact Senior Director of Member Development, Kyle Hickman.
+If you have questions or would like more information, please contact Member Development.